Caltech women's Network Summit

 @Caltech - Hameetman Auditorium

 Celebrate and be inspired by your network of fellow alumnae and current female students.
 The Summit will be a day of career-building workshops, opportunities for networking, and stimulating conversations.
-The day-long program will feature opportunities for networking, career seminars and workshops, and an alumnae panel on careers.

 All women* who graduated from Caltech are welcome to attend.

 *We use an inclusive definition of “woman” and “female” and we welcome transgender women, genderqueer women and non-binary people who are significantly female-identified.